Free Trial

 What is Goldman Sachs Access Investment Grade Corporate Bond ETF's current short interest?

-Short interest is the volume of Goldman Sachs Access Investment Grade Corporate Bond ETF shares that have been sold short but have not yet been closed out or covered.
-As of June 30th, investors have sold 600 shares of GIGB short.
-0.00% of Goldman Sachs Access Investment Grade Corporate Bond ETF's shares are currently sold short.
+Short interest is the volume of Goldman Sachs Access Investment Grade Corporate Bond ETF shares that have been sold short but have not yet been covered or closed out.
+As of September 15th, investors have sold 4,700 shares of GIGB short.
 Learn More on Goldman Sachs Access Investment Grade Corporate Bond ETF's current short interest.

 Is Goldman Sachs Access Investment Grade Corporate Bond ETF's short interest increasing or decreasing?

-Goldman Sachs Access Investment Grade Corporate Bond ETF saw a decline in short interest in the month of June.
-As of June 30th, there was short interest totaling 600 shares, a decline of 98.5% from the previous total of 41,000 shares.
+Goldman Sachs Access Investment Grade Corporate Bond ETF saw a drop in short interest during the month of September.
+As of September 15th, there was short interest totaling 4,700 shares, a drop of 87.5% from the previous total of 37,500 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Goldman Sachs Access Investment Grade Corporate Bond ETF's short interest compare to its competitors?